davetron5000/importscour/README.markdown

 # ImportScour

-This is my fork of [ImportScrubber](http://importscrubber.sourceforge.net) that will help me deal with my hatred of explicity imports, but the necessity I may have in not using star imports.
+This is my fork of [ImportScrubber](http://importscrubber.sourceforge.net) that will help me deal with my hatred of explicit imports, but the necessity I may have in not using star imports.
 This can be used as a Git hook to "fix" imports so that star imports are not being used.

 Ideally, this could go both ways, however converting a file to all star imports possibly breaks it without some more knowledge of the class, so this is just a one-way street.

 # Install

+## From Source

+1. `ant package`
+2. `build/importscour-0.9.0.tgz` has the Binary distro; proceed to the next section

+## From non-existant Binary Distro

 1. Extract .zip file somewhere
 2. Make importscour.sh executable (e.g. chmod +x importscour.sh)